dnulnets/consent/README.md

 ## What more needs to be done/discussed

 This is just a few items that needs to be sorted out:
-- Is it the right way to go to create an account for each user?
+- Is it the right way to go to create an ethereum account for each user?
 Then they have to pay gas for the accept/deny operation of the consent.
 Since ethereum do not support 3rd party paying we must transfer funds to the user.
 Need to discuss good solution.
 - How to handle integrity.
 Wether or not a person has agreed or not is considered personal data and henec cannot be visible on a public blockchain.
 - Is PoA the way to go, and if so who is the Authority in this case?
-- Identity and proof of identity of the person is needed in the end.
+- Identity and proof of identity of the person is needed for a signature.
-- Signature, how to handle that on the consents or is it enough as it is, i.e. accepted or denied via contract from the userss account?
+- Signature, how to handle that on the consents or is it enough as it is, i.e. accepted or denied via contract from the users account?
+Don't know enough of ethereum blockchain if some kind of signing can be done.
-- Better authentication, 2FA.
 - The consent model is that really the way to go?
-What to put in the blockchain and what to put in the mongo database.
+What to put in the blockchain and what to not put there.
 Need disucssion!